oroinc/documentation/user_guide/magento_channel_integration.rst

 Define Integration Details for a Magento Channel
 ------------------------------------------------

-Once you have chosen a Channel Type = *Magento*, along with other :ref:`General details <user-guide-channel-guide-general>` to define, there will appear a new mandatory field **Integration***.
-Click *Configure integration* link to get to the form.
+Once you have chosen a Channel Type = *Magento*,  a new mandatory field **Integration*** will appear in the :ref:`General details <user-guide-channel-guide-general>` section.

-The following fields should be specified:
+Click *Configure integration* link.

+Define the following fields in the emerged form:

 .. list-table:: **System Channel Entities**
    :widths: 10 30